Captivity (film): Critical reception

 Captivity opened on Friday, 13 July 2007.
 The film holds a 9% approval rating on Rotten Tomatoes based on 78 reviews.
 The site's consensus reads: "Lacking scares or psychological insight, Captivity is a distasteful entry in the 'torture porn' subgenre."
 Online critic James Berardinelli gave it a zero star rating, stating that there is "nothing redeemable here.
 It's not tense or scary; it's just demented".
-Bloody-Disgusting.com named the film as the "worst horror film of 2007".
+Bloody-Disgusting named the film as the "worst horror film of 2007".
 Joe Leydon of Variety wrote that it will likely be remembered more for the billboard controversy than its plot, but it still generates "modest suspense after a predictable but effective plot twist".

 Mark Kermode described the film as a 'Grotty, nasty, sleazy, infantile piece of dung'.

 Elisha Cuthbert's performance was nominated for both a Teen Choice Award and a Razzie Award for Worst Actress.
 It also earned Razzie nominations for Worst Director and Worst Excuse for a Horror Movie but lost both to I Know Who Killed Me.